-Dissent and Displacement: (working title) an exhibition for Gallery II (the main first floor gallery) of Leicester City Museum, New Walk, Leicester
+Dissent and Displacement: A Modern Story an exhibition for Gallery II (the main first floor gallery) of Leicester City Museum, New Walk, Leicester February 2020

 Who and where

 The exhibition will be the work of artist Monica Petzal.
 A painter, printmaker and art historian, Monica trained at Sussex University, the Royal College of Art and Camberwell College of Art.
-She has had a varied career as a curator, critic and practicing artist.
 Full details can be found at: https://monicapetzal.com/about/

 What will be in it

-A diverse exhibition, it will include printmaking, drawing and painting made by the artist in 2017 and 2018 specifically for the exhibition.
-All the visual work will be supported by text panels and original documents and photographs from the artist’s family archive and other sources.
-It will also include rare film footage from the Steven Spielberg Archive and the State University Library Dresden, for which permission has already been given.
+A diverse exhibition, it will be print and mixed media-based work made by the artist specifically for the exhibition.
+The visual work will be supported by text panels, original documents and photographs and objects from the artist’s family archive.
+It will also include video created by the artist and rare film footage from the Steven Spielberg Archive and the State University Library Dresden.

-There will also be approximately 20 works by German Expressionist artist Conrad Felixmüller; prints, drawings and a watercolour, many of which will form the artist’s bequest to the Leicester German Expressionist collection.
-There will be a full colour catalogue to accompany the exhibition.
+There will be 20 works by German Expressionist artist Conrad Felixmüller; prints, drawings and a watercolour, some of which will form the artist’s bequest to the Leicester German Expressionist collection.
+One work, at least, will be donated to the collection at the time of the exhibition.

 What is it about

 Underlying the exhibition is thinking about ‘difference’, ‘dissent’ and the frequent consequence of ‘displacement’.
-It is about relaying narratives through compelling images and texts that, although specific, also act as metaphors for all our lives.
-Currently we are all too aware of the persecution faced by those who are different or dissent.
+It is about relaying complex narratives through compelling images and texts that, although specific, also act as metaphors for all our lives.
+Currently we are consistently all too aware of the persecution faced at every level by those who are different or dissent.
 Authoritarian individuals, regimes and organisations terrorise whole communities as well as individuals into fleeing for their lives, leading to them being permanently displaced.

-The exhibition is based on two inter-twined narratives about dissent and displacement.
-These are developed to include more recent and contemporary subjects, which reference the earlier stories.
+The exhibition is based on a series of inter-twined narratives about dissent and displacement.
+These are developed from the historical to include more recent and contemporary subjects, which in turn reference the earlier stories.

-Now the most ethnically diverse city in the UK, Leicester is a positive bench mark for tolerance and mass immigration, a city rich in history, culture and sport.
-Leicestershire has a remarkable tradition of dissent and difference, starting as early at the 14th with the theologian and reformer John Wycliffe, the Quakers, with their Leicester founder George Fox, and a long history of Protestant non-conformity.
+Panel 5 considers the city of Leicester, its early history of dissent and that of the 19thand 20thC.
+Leicestershire has a remarkable tradition of dissent and difference, starting as early at the 14thwith the theologian and reformer John Wycliffe, the Quakers, with their Leicester founder George Fox, and a long history of Protestant non-conformity and eventually of workers struggles and of women’s suffrage.
+It looks at Leicester as a contemporary city of diversity and sanctuary and its history of inward migration.
 Contemporary Leicester has over 55 different types of religious communities’ in almost 200 actively used centres.
 A traditional Labour stronghold, Leicester narrowly voted to Remain in the Brexit vote of 2016.